 The largest provider is Telstra, Telstra has by far the largest network coverage in Australia and even `down under` you have reception.
 Optus is the second largest supplier and obviously a bit cheaper than Telstra.
 Vodafone is really great for the price.
 Unfortunately, with Vodafone, you only have reception in cities and if you are on a road trip, the majority of the time you have no signal.
 I would recommend you use Vodafone for cities and as soon as you are on a road trip just use your Telstra SIM card for this month.
 Since the cards are free, I would just pick a SIM card from Vodafone and one from Telstra!
 So you are on the safe side and can still save your money!
 Of course, the offers can always change, I paid 40 AUS $ per month.
 For that, I got 18GB at Vodafone in the first three months and then 9GB.
 At Telstra you get about 5GB.
 Voice and SMS Flat in the Australian network was in both rates included!
 Just make yourself aware which offers are available by looking on the internet beforehand, then you can simply buy the SIM cards in the nearest kiosk (7Eleven).

 Step 2: How to apply for my tax number in Australia

 The next step is to apply for the tax number (TFN).
 For this you need your Australian phone number and a local address.
 Just use the address of your hostel.
 The TFN will be sent to you within 7 to 28 days.
-If this does not arrive, which is often the case, or you’ve changed the hostel you can also call the authority and then this TFN will give you.
+If it does not arrive, which is often the case, or you’ve changed the hostel you can also call the authority and they will give the TFN to you.
 It takes a few minutes to apply and you can easily do that online on the following page: https://iar.ato.gov.au/IARWeb/default.aspx?pid=4&sid=1&outcome=1

 Step 3: Complete bank account and pick up bank card

 The next blog post is about my experiences and recommendations in Melbourne.
-Checkt it out!!!
+Check it out!!!